Migrating Backup Data to Managed Backup Service (MBS)

 Migrating Backup & Restore Plans

 The first step is to manually transfer the backup and restore plans from MSP360 (CloudBerry) Backup to Managed Backup.
-You can either create new plans from scratch or export them in a configuration file.
+You can either create new plans from scratch or export an them in a configuration file and then import this file to Online Backup Agent instance.

 Only local backup storage targets will be imported.
 Cloud storage credentials should be added in the MBS Web Console manually.

-It is recommended to inspect the imported plans and ensure that all of the options are properly configured, as configuration import is sometimes malfunctioning.
+It is recommended to inspect the imported plans and ensure that all of the options are properly configured.

 Migrating Backup Data